U.S. House passes Iran sanctions bill to slash oil exports

 "It's a dangerous sign to send and it limits our ability to find a diplomatic solution to nuclear arms in Iran," McDermott said.

-The bill also further denies Iran's government access to foreign currency reserves, and targets Iranian efforts to circumvent international sanctions against its shipping business.
+The bill also further denies Iran governments access to foreign currency reserves, and targets Iranian efforts to circumvent international sanctions against its shipping business.
+(Reporting by Timothy Gardner, additional reporting by Warren Strobel; Editing by Philip Barbara)

-"I think it's too much.
-Asian countries don't have much oil resources and they need to import a lot from the Middle East," said a trader with a North Asian buyer of Iranian crude.
-"If the United States keeps pushing further, it would be a big burden for Asian refineries."

-While the bill has more steps to clear before becoming law, other buyers, apart from China, have already begun voicing their inability to reduce dependence on Iranian oil much further.